Graded Lie structure on cohomology of some exact monoidal categories: Equivalence of different definitions of the bracket

 \section{Equivalence of different definitions of the bracket}

-We summarize some of Schwede's and Hermann's exact sequence interpretations of the Lie structure on $\Ext^{\bu}_{\C}(\one,\one)$ (see \cite{Schwede} and \cite{Hermann2}), and prove that up to signs these give the same operation as our homotopy lifting approach.
-In particular, our results imply that if $\one$ has a projective resolution in $\C$ and the conditions required in \cite{Hermann2} are satisfied, then the operations on $\Ext^{\bu}_{\C}(\one,\one)$ defined in \cite{Hermann2} give a structure of a Gerstenhaber algebra, answering a question left open there.
-We will assume in this section that $m,n\ge 1$, because actually the construction of \cite{Hermann2} works only in this case and to study the case where $m$ or $n$ is zero one has to inspect the construction of \cite{Hermann1} what we are not going to do here.
+We summarize some of Schwede's and Hermann's exact sequence interpretations of the Lie structure on $\Ext^{\bu}_{\C}(\one,\one)$ (see \cite{Schwede} and \cite{Hermann2}) and prove that up to signs, and under our hypotheses, these give the same operation as our homotopy lifting approach.
+In particular, Theorem~\ref{thm:coincide} below, combined with the results of~ Section~\ref{sec:Gb} above, implies that if $\one$ has a power flat projective resolution in an exact monoidal category $\C$ and the conditions required in \cite{Hermann2} are satisfied, then the operations on $\Ext^{\bu}_{\C}(\one,\one)$ defined in \cite{Hermann2} give a structure of a Gerstenhaber algebra, answering a question left open there.
+We will assume in this section that $m,n\ge 1$, since the construction of \cite{Hermann2} is specifically for this case; to study the case where $m$ or $n$ is zero one must inspect the construction of \cite{Hermann1} but we will not do this here.

 Consider an $m$-extension $(E,\phi,\mu_E)$ and an $n$-extension $(F,\psi,\mu_F)$ of $\one$ by $\one$.
 Assume that $(E\otimes F,\phi\ot\psi,\mu_E\otimes\mu_F)$ and $(F\otimes E,\psi\ot\phi,\mu_F\otimes\mu_E)$ are $(m+n)$-extensions of $\one$ by $\one$.
 This assumption is necessary for the constructions of Schwede and of Hermann.
 Suppose also that $\one$ has a projective $2$-power flat resolution $(P,d,\mu_P)$.
 There exist morphisms of resolutions $\hat{f}:P\rightarrow E$ and $\hat{g}:P\rightarrow F$.
 Let us set $f=\hat{f}_m=\pi_E\hat{f}$ and $g=\hat{g}_n=\pi_F\hat{g}$.
 Then $f$ is an $m$-cocycle corresponding to $E$ and $g$ is an $n$-cocycle corresponding to $F$.
 So for example $f$ is defined via the following commuting diagram: